mozilla/Overscripted-Data-Analysis-Challenge/README.md

 See our [wiki](https://github.com/biskit1/Overscripted-Data-Analysis-Challenge/wiki) for things that need or should be done to better the analysis.
 Analysis is located in analyses/canvas_fingerprinting.ipynb.

+Issues will be opened for the Mozfest, and our personal use.
+If you click on Projects, you will see one up.
+Issues will be as to do and opened PRs will be automatically moved to in progress and merged PRs to done.

 Installation (may be buggy):